marymex/QT1_multiplication_table/README.md

 }
 ```

 The function on_pushButton_clicked() calls the function setItem(int row, int column) which fills the table.
-Please kindly remember to add declarations of the functions in mainwindow.h.
+Please kindly remember to add declaration of the function setItem(int row, int column) in mainwindow.h.

 ### Layout